hbctraining/variant_analysis/schedule/README.md

   4. [Alignment File Processing ](../lessons/alignment_file_processing.md)
       <details>
        <summary><i>Click here for a preview of this lesson</i></summary>
-         Before we can call variants from our alignment files, we need to do some processing to clean them up.
+         <br>Before we can call variants from our alignment files, we need to do some processing to clean them up.
 The two major concerns here are organizing (sorting) our alignment files for our analyses and removing duplicates.
          <br><br>This lesson will cover:<br>
              <ul><li>Differentiate between query-sorted and coordinate-sorted alignment files</li>
              <li>Describe and remove duplicate reads</li>